What is pre-money valuation?

 Full Explanation

+Pre-money valuation is the implied value of a company before new investment.
+It determines how much equity an investor receives for their cheque.
 Pre-money valuation is a critical metric in equity fundraising.
 It is calculated as: Pre-Money Valuation = (Post-Money Valuation − Investment Amount).
 Alternatively, if you negotiate a pre-money valuation of £5M and an investor writes a £1M cheque, the post-money valuation is £6M, and the investor receives (£1M ÷ £6M) = 16.7% equity.
 Pre-money matters because it determines dilution.
 A founder with 100% of a company valued at £5M pre-money remains with 83.3% after the £1M investment.
 Pre-money valuations are heavily negotiated and depend on stage, metrics, team, market, and investor demand.
 Early-stage companies (seed/Series A) are often valued on revenue run-rate multiples (2-10x), user metrics, or comparable transactions rather than earnings.
 Growth-stage companies (Series B+) are typically valued on revenue or EBITDA multiples.
 Founders should understand the difference between pre-money and post-money to avoid negotiating errors — a £5M pre-money and a £5M post-money are dramatically different outcomes.
+Understanding the legal and economic terms in venture capital agreements is essential for founders because these terms directly affect how value is distributed at exit.
+The headline valuation — pre-money or post-money — is only one dimension.
+Liquidation preferences, participation rights, anti-dilution provisions, and protective covenants can collectively shift millions of pounds between shareholders in exit scenarios.
+Founders who understand these mechanics negotiate better outcomes and avoid surprises when a transaction closes.

 Related Glossary Terms